 - Since January 1, 2019, qualified distributions from a 529 plan can repay up to $10,000 in student loans per borrower for both the beneficiary and the beneficiary’s siblings

-Remember, you can withdraw leftover money in a 529 plan for any reason.
+Remember, you can withdraw leftover funds in a 529 plan for any reason.
 However, the earnings portion of a non-qualified withdrawal will be subject to taxes and a penalty, unless you qualify for one of the exceptions listed above.
 If you are contemplating a non-qualified distribution, be aware of the rules and possible tactics for reducing taxes owed.

 Prepaid Tuition Plans